-Anti-trust law policy is to ensure compliance with all applicable Anti-Trust Law of all the countries in which we do or intend to do business, and to ensure our business is conducted in a socially responsible manner.
-The Policy aims to ensure that all Employees observe Anti-Trust law and are aware of serious consequences that any infringement of Anti-Trust law may have.
+npany ensures that internal control systems and procedures are subject to provide assurance that they are effective in preventing a breach of Sanctions ries and companies controlled by EPIF Group on all operational levels is to ensure compliance with all applicable Anti-Trust Law of all the countries tend to do business, and to ensure our business is conducted in a socially The Policy aims to ensure that all Employees observe Anti-Trust law and are nsequences that any infringement of Anti-Trust law may have.

-All employees and directors are obliged to observe anti-trust laws and are aware of serious consequences that any infringement of anti-trust laws may have.
+irectors are obliged to observe anti-trust laws and are aware of serious any infringement of anti-trust laws may have.

-EPIF Group Company ensures that internal control systems and procedures are subject to regular audits to provide assurance that they are effective in preventing an infringement of Anti-Trust Law
+pany ensures that internal control systems and procedures are subject to provide assurance that they are effective in preventing an infringement